Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 My general strategy was to compare different savesates with some accomplishments made (not all, I'm not mad nor stuck at home), byte per byte, to understand where were targeted addresses.
 I systematically compared with a blank savestate (all data erased).
 Everything was made on real hardware (Game Boy Camera and Pocket Camera in parallel).
 So here are my conclusions:

-- The Game Boy Camera save uses several internal checksums systematically echoed one time to protect its own data : one for scores (minigames and counter for images), one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots), one for camera owner informations and one for picture owner informations (In case the picture was exchanged).
+- The Game Boy Camera save uses several internal checksums systematically echoed to protect its own data : one for scores (minigames and counter for images), one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots), one for camera owner informations and one for picture owner informations (In case the picture was exchanged).
 This means that when you play with a Gameboy Camera, you play with the rules.
 That may explain the scarcity, even the total absence of cheat codes for the Camera.
 The beast is robust !

-- Each checksum have two bytes corresponding to two different calculation rules (see next sections) and is preceded by the ascii word "Magic";
+- Each checksum have two bytes corresponding to two different calculation rules (see next sections) and is preceded by the ascii word "Magic" (a kind of crual joke probably);

 - Any discrepancy between data, scores, states and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating).
 Everything is set to zero, end of story, reward for cheating.
 I think that the long booting time of the Game Boy Camera is precisely due to the amount of verifications made;

-- Data protected by checksums are systematically echoed.
-First occurence seems to have priority on its echo (modifying the first occurence with correct checksum is enough to modify safely the save file);
+- Data protected by checksums are systematically echoed but first occurence seems to have priority on its echo (modifying the first occurence with correct checksum is enough to modify safely the save file);

 - I suppose that all of this (obfusctation + checksum with different rules) was implemented as some Game Genie, Gameshark or other cheating hardware counter measure as it is twisted as hell.
 Clearly a single byte attack will inevitably lead to the activation of a suicide code as at least three bytes must be modified to hack something (one byte of data + 2 bytes of checksum);